 However, it also suggests that eBay couldn`t be of much help.

 China knows how to play an eCommerce game.
 The two largest sites in China, JD.com and Taobao.com are proud of its $67 billion and $40 billion in revenue.
 Combined, it is over 40% more than Amazon’s one.
 When you throw in China’s rich manufacturing background, it’s not a surprise that the ambition of selling on major eCommerce platforms is very common.

-There are, of course, sellers of all kinds of nationality that can employ questionable selling tactics. it’s more of a bad reputation that makes a frown on most users’ faces.
+There are, of course, sellers of all kinds of nationalities that can employ questionable selling tactics. it’s more of a bad reputation that makes a frown on most users’ faces.

-Therefore, Wish app can raise suspicion from the very start simply because it is known there are Chinese sellers behind it.
-Is it simply a generalization or truth, that incident can explain why some shoppers are put back without actually trying the Wish app.
+Therefore, the Wish app can raise suspicion from the very start simply because it is known there are Chinese sellers behind it.
+Is it simply a generalization or truth, that incident can explain why some shoppers are put back without actually trying the Wish app?